VII. Unexpected Galactic Redshifts

 cosmological interpretation of the red-shifts of

-interpretation [non-BB] is taken to be out of the
+taken to be out of the question.
+In fact,

-question.
-In fact, the issue is an open one.
+the issue is an open one.
+The difficulties

-on this subject, we have been concerned to cover
+we have been concerned to cover both sides of

-both sides of the problem, rather than to
+the problem, rather than to concentrate on one

-concentrate on one half.
-By doing so we have been
+half.
+By doing so we have been able to place

-able to place limitations on the kind of model
+limitations on the kind of model required in the

-required in the cosmological case, as well as in
+cosmological case, as well as in the local

 & Burbidge (1966).
 Nature 212, 1334 [emphasis